tvdboom/ATOM/docs_sources/api/feature_engineering/feature_selector.md

 </table>
 <br>

+!!!info
+    If strategy="PCA", the data will be scaled to mean=0 and std=1 before fitting the transformer (if it wasn't already).

 !!! tip
     Use the [plot_feature_importance](../plots/plot_feature_importance.md) method to
     examine how much a specific feature contributes to the final predictions.
 If the